 Rhiannon is a sitarist from the Maihar Gharana.
 She is based in Marin County, CA, where she studies at the Ali Akbar College of Music with Alam Khan, son and disciple of Maestro Ali Akbar Khan, and with Arjun Verma, also a disciple of Khansahib’s.

-Rhiannon is influenced by Maestro Ali Akbar Khan, Pandit Nikhil Banerjee, Ustad Shahid Parvez Khan, and her teachers, Alam Khan and Arjun Verma.
+Rhiannon’s playing is influenced by Maestro Ali Akbar Khan, Pandit Nikhil Banerjee, Ustad Vilayat Khan, Ustad Shahid Parvez Khan, and her teachers, Alam Khan and Arjun Verma.
+She also draws inspiration from her study of Western Classical music and Javanese and Balinese Gamelan.

-In high school, Rhiannon heard a Ravi Shankar recording, and made up her mind to learn to play the sitar.
-After an introductory Hindustani Classical Music class at Colby College, which rekindled that desire to learn, Rhiannon was fortunate enough to have a friend introduce her to Pandit Shubhendra Rao, a disciple of Pandit Ravi Shankar.
+After an introductory Hindustani Classical Music class at Colby College, which rekindled a long-standing desire to learn to play the sitar, Rhiannon was fortunate enough to have a colleauge introduce her to Pandit Shubhendra Rao, a disciple of Pandit Ravi Shankar.
 She spent six months studying with him in New Delhi, immersed in the music and culture, and through her studies, she discovered a passion for composing, as well as for playing.

 At CalArts, Rhiannon studied sitar with Ustad Aashish Khan, tala with Pandit Swapan Chaudhuri and Randy Gloss, composition with performer/composers Vinny Golia, Michael Fink, and Neelamjit Dhillon, Javanese gamelan with Pak Djoko Walujo, and Balinese gamelan with Pak Nyoman Wenten.
 At Calarts, she continued to develop her unique composition style, inspired by her study of North Indian Classical music, Western Classical music, Jazz, Balinese Gamelan, and Javanese Gamelan.